gilbertgeorge/game_of_life/readme.md

 npm install
 npm start
 ```
-Then open http://localhost:8080 in your browser
+Open http://localhost:8080 in your browser